 There is limited roster space in each age group.
 A waiting list will be formed for interested players once the maximum in an age group has been reached.

-Players must reside in either the Tredyffrin/Easttown or Great Valley School District areas.
-(Players living in these districts can be enrolled in either public or private schools.)
+Players must reside in the Tredyffrin/Easttown School District area and can be enrolled in either public or private schools.

 This is a community league where players of all skill levels are involved.
 Minimum playing time rules exist for all teams and, unless a team is very shorthanded for a game, all players are required to sit out a portion of the game.

 Each year both the boys and girls divisions create new team rosters.
 The goal of both divisions is to have evenly matched teams.

 The coaches in the boys division draft their players as determined by assessments.

 After the girls hold their assessments, a selection subcommittee considers height, ball handling/shooting skills, general athletic talent, age, prior experience, and grade when assigning the players to each team.

 In order to develop proper basketball shooting techniques, floor spacing, defensive skills and awareness, basket heights used in the various Paoli Wildcat age groups are as follows: